Photo: Sir Winston Belmont Stakes By Adam Coglianese

 Chad Brown got things started on Friday when Separationofpowers got back to her winning ways under a wire to wire ride in the Grade 3 Bed of Roses.
 Jose put last year’s Test winner right on the lead and they never looked back.

 Fore Left made things look just as easy cruising to victory under Mario Gutierrez for trainer Doug O’ Neill in the Tremont for two-year olds.
-This young colt looked like he could have sprinted all the way back to California.
+This young colt looked like he could have sprinted all the way back to California from Belmont Park.

 John Sadler’s Catalina Cruiser, another California shipper looked to be in trouble early under Joel Rosario in the Grade 2 True North. he stumbled out of the gate and was further off the pace than expected.
 It didn’t matter as he finished powerfully to get up and take the win.
 Whitmore didn’t fire and was far back the whole way.